Time Quintet: Many Waters

-Twins Dennys and Sandy accidentally play around with their father’s computer, sending them into Mr. Murry's experiment and back in time to the pre-flood days of Noah.
+Twins Dennys and Sandy accidentally play around with their father's computer, sending them into Mr. Murry's experiment and back in time to the pre-flood days of Noah.
 They befriend his family, a group of seraphim, and some miniature mammoths.

 An Acceptable Time

 Meg and Calvin's eldest daughter, Polyhymnia O'Keefe, visits her maternal grandparents only to find herself trapped 3,000 years in the past, caught up in a struggle between the People of the Wind and the warlike, drought-stricken People Across the Lake.

 Setting

-The exact time period is never given, but the stories seem to take place in the 1960s and 70s.
+The exact time period is indeterminate, but the novels seem to take place in the 1960s and 1970s.
 Since the series was written over the course of decades, it is not possible to establish an exact year in which each story takes place; historical events mentioned in the books (such as the dates of the Apollo space program and the name of the President of the United States) do not always correspond to the "real world".
 In recognition of this, and of the cosmic nature of the series, the inside front cover of Many Waters states that the series is set in Kairos, a way of looking at time as "real time, pure numbers with no measurement", reflecting her belief that "God's time and our time are not the same".

-Each of the books contains one or more instances of tessering, carrying the protagonists to metaphysical battlegrounds in the cosmic struggle between good and evil.
+Each of the books contains instances of "tessering" (folding spacetime), carrying the protagonists to metaphysical battlegrounds in the cosmic struggle between good and evil.
 The eponymous "wrinkle in time" is a short hop to the immediate past engineered by the Mrs. Ws to allow Meg, Calvin and Charles Wallace to accomplish their mission and return before they are missed at home.
-In A Wind in the Door, Proginoskes takes Meg to "yesterday" to show her the Echthroi destroying a patch of stars.
-Charles Wallace spends most of A Swiftly Tilting Planet "Within" the bodies and minds of people from the past, traveling there by a winged unicorn.
-Many Waters finds Sandy and Dennys stranded in the time of Noah after using their father's computer while an experiment is in progress.

-The world of L'Engle's characters is filled with fictional place names, often taken from mythological figures that relate symbolically to the locale.
-For example, the planet Ixchel in A Wrinkle in Time, where Meg is cared for by a motherly sightless creature with tentacles, is named for Ixchel, a Mayan moon goddess.
-Other, more mundane locations are often fictionalized versions of places L'Engle has lived or visited in the real world, such as L'Engle's Connecticut home, which strongly resembles that of the Murry family.
+The world of L'Engle's characters is filled with fictional place names, often taken from mythological figures with a symbolic relationship to the locale.
+For example, the planet Ixchel in A Wrinkle in Time, where Meg is cared for by a motherly sightless creature with tentacles, is named for the Mayan moon goddess Ixchel.
+Other, more mundane locations are often fictionalized versions of places L'Engle has lived or visited in the real world, such as L'Engle's Connecticut home, which that of the Murry family resembles.